 Best Served With:

 - Find fish sauce either in the Asian aisle of your grocery store or at an Asian grocery.

-- Find plum jam at a well-stocked grocery or gourmet specialty store, or you can substitute currant jam.
+- Find plum jam at a well-stocked grocery or gourmet specialty store or substitute currant jam.

-- If you cannot find shallots, feel free to substitute onion or green onion.
+- If you cannot find shallots, substitute onion or green onion.